vkurko/calendar/README.md

 </table>

 ## Duration object
-This is a JavaScript object that EventCalendar uses to store information about a period of time, like _30 minutes_ or _1 day and 6 hours_.
+This is a JavaScript object that the Event Calendar uses to store information about a period of time, like _30 minutes_ or _1 day and 6 hours_.

 Here are all properties that exist in Duration object:
 <table>